Street Fighter 6: Collaborations

 In August 2023, at EVO 2023, a limited-time collaboration with Nickelodeon's Teenage Mutant Ninja Turtles was announced for release later that month, adding character costumes and other cosmetics to game.
 A collaboration with the manga and anime series Spy × Family was announced in July 2023 to promote the launch of the film Spy × Family Code: White.
 A special animation by Wit Studio of Chun-Li battling Yor Forger was released in December 2023.
 Cosmetics based on the series were available for purchase for a limited time during January 2024.
 Avatar cosmetics were made available for a collaboration with manga series Baki the Grappler in August 2024.

 As part of the game's second season of downloadable content, protagonists Terry Bogard and Mai Shiranui from SNK's Fatal Fury series were added as playable characters.
 In exchange, it was confirmed at the 2024 Tokyo Game Show that Ken and Chun-Li would appear in the upcoming Fatal Fury: City of the Wolves as part of its first season of downloadable content in 2025.
 Capcom also released several collaborations with their own series Monster Hunter, Ace Attorney, and Rival Schools in early 2025.
 A collaboration with South Korean girl group Aespa was released on July 4, featuring a themed Battle Hub, as well as Juri's Outfit 4 and an announcer pack featuring Naevis among other cosmetics.
 To celebrate the 30th anniversary of Spike Chunsoft's Banshee's Last Cry visual novel, a special event was held in October 2025 that added avatar outfit pieces and a substory recreating the game's events in World Tour.

+As part of the game's Year 4 downloadable content, Capcom announced at Summer Game Fest in June 2026 that Tifa Lockhart from Square Enix's Final Fantasy franchise would be added to the roster as a guest character in early 2027, both commemorating the 30th anniversary of Final Fantasy VII, as well to promote the launch of Final Fantasy VII Revelation around that period.
+Speaking to IGN, game director Takayuki Nakayama explained that Capcom had begun discussing Tifa's inclusion around three years prior through a mutual friend who was affiliated with Square Enix, and that reference materials were being provided by the Square Enix Creative Studio I team throughout development, with Final Fantasy VII character designer and Remake series creative director Tetsuya Nomura having final approval over the character's depiction in Street Fighter 6.